BA owner has faith in AMR survival

 AMR had been the only major U.S. carrier to avoid bankruptcy proceedings in the past decade, a move its rivals had used to restructure their labour agreements and cut costs.

-Finland-based carrier Finnair, part of American Airlines' oneworld alliance, said it was confident American would be able to pull through by lowering their cost base.
+Finland-based carrier Finnair (FIA1S.HE), part of American Airlines' oneworld alliance, said it was confident American would be able to pull through by lowering their cost base.

 "I want to underline that all other American air carriers have already gone through this process, so they are the last one here.
 They will continue their operations as usual, so the filing will not have an impact for their customers nor the oneworld cooperation which we have with them," said Finnair spokeswoman Paivyt Tallqvist.